Tebs-Lab/intro-to-deep-learning/01-intro-to-deep-learning/04-practice-exercise.md

   * How different was the model's performance on the test data?
 * About how long did each epoch take?

-Use Keras to build a network with a single hidden layer at fewer than 50,000 trainable parameters, then answer the same questions.
+Use Tensorflow to build a network with a single hidden layer at fewer than 50,000 trainable parameters, then answer the same questions.

 ### Part Two:

-Use Keras to build 3 networks, each with at least 10 hidden layers such that:
+Use Tensorflow to build 3 networks, each with at least 10 hidden layers such that:

 * The first model has fewer than 10 nodes per layer.
 * The second model has between 10-50 nodes per layer.